Carers' rights: Carers and Disabled Children Act 2000

-This Act, which does not cover Scotland, makes provision about the assessment of carers' needs; to provide for services to help carers; to provide for the making of payments to carers and disabled children aged 16 or 17 in lieu of the provision of services to them and for connected purposes.
+The Carers and Disabled Children Act 2000, which does not cover Scotland, makes provision about the assessment of carers' needs; to provide for services to help carers; to provide for the making of payments to carers and disabled children aged 16 or 17 in lieu of the provision of services to them and for connected purposes.

 Carers (Equal Opportunities) Act 2004

-This came into force in England on April 1, 2005, and in Wales on April 18, 2005.
+The Carers (Equal Opportunities) Act 2004 came into force in England on 1 April 2005, and in Wales on 18 April 2005.

-The Act gives carers new rights to information – Section 1 of the Act places a duty on local authorities to inform Carers of their right to a Carers Assessment.
-Ensures that work, lifelong learning and leisure are considered when a carer is assessed – Section 2 means that when a Carer's Assessment is being completed it must take into account whether the carer works or wishes to work, any courses the carer is taking or wishes to take, and any other leisure activities the carer undertakes or wishes to undertake.
+The act gives carers new rights to information – section 1 of the act places a duty on local authorities to inform carers of their right to a Carers Assessment.
+Ensures that work, lifelong learning and leisure are considered when a carer is assessed – section 2 means that when a Carer's Assessment is being completed it must take into account whether the carer works or wishes to work, any courses the carer is taking or wishes to take, and any other leisure activities the carer undertakes or wishes to undertake.
 Gives local authorities new powers to gain the help of housing, health, education and other local authorities in providing support to carers – Section 3 states that if the local authority requests another authority to plan services, that authority must give that request due consideration.

 Government legislation affecting the care of children with disabilities includes: